cnai-ds/Premium-Prediction-Natural-Hazards/README.md

 <p align="center">
 <img src="./03_Image/ShapValue.png" alt="Model interpretation" width="800">
 </p>

+## Result
+Our final model was one of the top among the others and could predict the market premium with root mean square error of $98,131, which is significantly a good performance given the range of premium values.

 ## Further work
 - Although our model score was one of the top, there was problem in hasing of categorical variables - it was very specific to training data - thus, fix the hashing problem